Owen Bates

 Owen Bates (born 12 December 2002) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a current PDC Tour Card holder, having gained a Tour Card through his placement on the 2023 PDC Challenge Tour Order of Merit ranking.
-He won two PDC Development Tour titles during the 2025 season and a PDC Challenge Tour title in 2023.
+He is a PDC Tour Card holder, having gained a Tour Card through his placement on the 2023 PDC Challenge Tour Order of Merit ranking.
+He has won three PDC Development Tour titles and one PDC Challenge Tour title.
 Ahead of his PDC World Championship debut at the 2024 event, he garnered mainstream media attention for his former nickname, "the Master", which he was barred from using.

 Career

 2021–2023

 Bates began playing on the PDC Development Tour in 2021.
 His results started to improve in the 2022 season as he reached the final of event 15, losing 5–3 to Keane Barry.

 After an unsuccessful campaign at 2023 PDC Q-School, Bates competed on the 2023 PDC Challenge Tour.
 He won his first Challenge Tour title at the 19th event by defeating Wesley Plaisier 5–4 in the final.
 At the end of the season, he reached back-to-back finals in the last two events, events 23 and 24.
 A 5–4 win against Mike Warburton in the latter event, in which he came back from 4–1 down and survived multiple missed match darts from Warburton, resulted in Bates finishing second place on the 2023 Challenge Tour Order of Merit ranking ahead of John Henderson.
 This secured him a PDC Tour Card for the next two years and qualification for the 2024 PDC World Darts Championship.

 Bates reached the quarter-finals of the 2023 PDC World Youth Championship, where he lost 6–2 to Wessel Nijman.
 Outside of PDC darts, he competed in the MODUS Super Series, a weekly 12-player tournament for non-Tour Card holders.
 He won a weekly title in February 2023, defeating Leonard Gates 4–3 for the £5,000 top prize.